-The following table presents information as to the beneficial ownership of our common stock as of April 20, 2020 for:
+The following table presents information as to the beneficial ownership of our common stock as of April 19, 2021 for:

-- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - each named executive officer; - · each of our directors; and - all executive officers and directors as a group.
+- each person, or group of affiliated persons, known by us to beneficially own more than 5% of our common stock; - Each NEO; - each of our directors; and - all executive officers and directors as a group.

 Beneficial ownership is determined in accordance with the rules of the SEC and generally includes voting or investment power with respect to securities.
 Unless otherwise indicated below, to our knowledge, the persons and entities named in the table have sole voting and sole investment power with respect to all shares beneficially owned, subject to community property laws where applicable.
-Shares of our common stock subject to options that are currently exercisable or exercisable within 60 days of April 20, 2019 are deemed to be outstanding and to be beneficially owned by the person holding the options for the purpose of computing the percentage ownership of that person, but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+Shares of our common stock subject to options and/or warrants that are currently exercisable or exercisable within 60 days of April 19, 2021 are deemed to be outstanding and to be beneficially owned by the person holding the options and/or warrants for the purpose of computing the percentage ownership of that person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.

-The percentage of shares beneficially owned is computed on the basis of 38,794,285 shares of our common stock outstanding as of April 20, 2020.
+The percentage of shares beneficially owned is computed on the basis of 54,069,630 shares of our common stock deemed to be outstanding as of April 19, 2021.
 This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13D and 13G and other beneficial ownership reports, if any, filed with the SEC.
 Unless otherwise indicated, the address of each of the individuals and entities named below is c/o Venus Concept Inc., 235 Yorkland Blvd., Suite 900, Toronto, Ontario M2J 4Y8.